 Lighting may be used for visual accent, as well as providing additional security in areas of concern, such as tunnels or other isolated locations.
 Fixtures should be vandal resistant and should be placed where they most effectively illuminate the trail (or key features within the corridor), without shining in trail users' eyes.
 They should also be designed and/or located in such a way as to shield nuisance light and minimize impact on adjacent properties.
 AASHTO provides additional recommendations for lighting in its Guide for the Development of Bicycle Facilities.
-For the 50 Mile Activity Loop amenities and other information, please refer to that specific Plan.

 Development of trail amenities should follow a conscious plan whereby major amenities are grouped in nodes at key locations, while minor amenities are consistently found along the length of each trail.
 Styles of amenities should be compatible with adjacent development or closely allied with other amenities found along the length of the trail, in a thematic arrangement.
 Materials for benches, trash receptacles, tables, and such, must be of durable materials and should be designed (or coated) for easy graffiti removal.
-Introduction of bicycle pumps used to inflate soft or flat tires will start in 2014.
 Use of recycled materials is encouraged wherever possible.
 Coordination with the City's Park Management Division is also encouraged during the material selection process, in order to ensure that maintenance issues are adequately addressed.